 How Does Data Mining Work?
 Why Use Data Mining?

-Data mining makes it possible for businesses to get intelligible insights out of their data, whether it is open source data or not.
+The major question is, when does one use data mining?
+Data mining is used by businesses to gain intelligible insights out of their data, whether it is open source data or not.
 However, the data mining process is an extensive one, which requires the combination of a number of steps.
 The data mining process differs from use case to use case and company to company but this data mining guide will explain the process in a simple and basic manner.
-However, the answer to the common question “how many steps are in data mining” is that there are seven major steps in data mining.
-The following steps help users gain clarity on how to start data mining.
+The answer to the common question “how many steps are in data mining” is that there are seven major steps in data mining.
+The following steps help users gain clarity on how to start the data mining process using robust mining tools.

 The first step in the data mining analysis process is to select the data sources that can be used to mine and get valuable information.

 The next step in the data mining process is data collection and extraction.
 A data scientist identifies the data sources, analyzes the sources, and uses integration flow to consolidate useful data.